yescallop/aliddns-rs/README.md

 `sc start AliDDNS`

-Check `log.txt` in the directory of executable, there should be log output in it.
+Check `log.txt` in the directory of executable.
+There should be log output in it.